-Before going into a games, whether you’re playing spades online free or wagering some real money on the game, it’s important to make clear what game you’re actually playing—some players are particularly talented card sharps in one form of the game but utterly ineffective in another.
+Before going into the game, whether you’re playing spades online free or wagering some real money, it’s important to make clear what game you’re actually playing—some players are particularly talented card sharps in one form of the game but utterly ineffective in another.

-Some players love going blind nil and making it happen—other plays much prefer gametypes where this isn’t even allowed!
+Some players love going blind nil and making it happen—other players prefer game types where this isn’t even allowed!

 After all, one of the most fun parts about playing Spades online is how easily it is to still play with real people.
 Know what you’re doing and what you’re playing first!

 Before concerning yourself with which type of game to play, it helps to know how to play Spades in general.
 The rules are fairly simple despite allowing for some very complex gameplay.
 The entire deck is dealt to four people whether in pairs or playing solo.
 The goal of the game is the opposite of hearts with Spades as a trump card—you want as many tricks as possible.
 And you bid on how many tricks you will take before you look at your hand.